-This engine is a non-certified engine that has hourly emission limits of 2 g/HP-hr for NOx, 0.8 g/HP-hr for CO, 0.5 g/HP-hr for VOC, 7.71 E-5 lb./MMBTU for PM, 0.01 lb./MMBTU for PM10, 0.01 lb./MMBTU for PM2.5.
+This engine is a non-certified engine that has hourly emission limits of 2 g/HP-hr for NOx, 0.8 g/HP-hr for CO, 0.5 g/HP-hr for VOC, 7.71 E-5 lb./MMBTU for PM, 0.01 lb./MMBTU for PM{10} , 0.01 lb./MMBTU for $PM{2.5}$.
 Initial performance testing of the engine was conducted in 2017, which indicated compliance with these emission limits.
-GHGs as CO2e has a 116 tpy limit, based on a 12-month rolling time period.
-Based on records, as of the end of February 2019 the 12-month rolling CO2e emissions are 2.76 tons.
+GHG emissions as CO2e has a 116 tpy limit, based on a 12-month rolling time period.
+Based on records, as of the end of December 2019 the 12-month rolling CO2e emissions are 2.76 tons.

-The unit is equipped with a non-resettable hour meter, with the total hours of operation at 8.9 hours for the calendar year of 2018.
+The unit is equipped with a non-resettable hour meter, with the total hours of operation at 6.5 hours for the calendar year of 2019.
 All of the hours were for non-emergency purposes due to maintenance and readiness testing, and none were during startup mode for the turbines.
+According to Ms. Gregorski, there is a standing work order to conduct the readiness testing each month.